 As seen, there are numerous ingredients in a toothpaste, and these are all designed to clean your teeth, freshen your breath, and prevent tooth decay.

-Is Toothpaste Necessary?
+Is Toothpaste Really Necessary?

+In fact, toothbrush is the more important tool when it comes to brushing your teeth; the toothpaste only serve as an add-on to compliment your daily brushing.
 In a study conducted on 129 patients who underwent ‘dry-brushing’, the results revealed a 63% drop in the buildup of plaque and a 55% reduction in the bleeding.

 You may be interested in: Can Toothpaste in Your Eyes Make You Go Blind?

-That said, one cannot dismiss the benefits of toothpaste.
-As previously mentioned, the toothpaste is formulated with many ingredients to help remove plaque and freshen your breath.
+That said, one cannot dismiss the benefits of using toothpaste.
+As previously mentioned, toothpaste is specially formulated with many ingredients to help remove plaque and freshen your breath.
 As a matter of fact, its benefits are greatly amplified by a toothbrush as the bristles act as a scrub, using the abrasive particles to dislodge the plaque from the surface of the teeth.

 You may now wonder if there are other ways to clean and protect your pearly white teeth while avoiding the potentially harmful ingredients found in commercial brand toothpaste.
 However, many of these elements can be found in other household items such as baking soda, hydrogen peroxide, and even coconut oil.
 This means that to a certain extent, one can replicate the effect of a toothpaste using natural alternatives.